emilioq/particle-life/README.md

 Game of life using particles.
+Simulates organic movement.
 https://imgur.com/a/w7FvyZg

 Inspired by a CodeParade video: